mpalmer79/LedgerLens/README.md

 ## What LedgerLens is NOT

 - **Not production accounting software.** No double-entry, no accrual, no bank reconciliation, no tax handling, no split transactions, no multi-currency.
 See [`docs/ACCOUNTING_DOMAIN_BOUNDARY.md`](docs/ACCOUNTING_DOMAIN_BOUNDARY.md).
-- **Not multi-tenant SaaS.** No auth, no user model, no tenant model, no tenant-scoped row queries.
-See [`docs/SECURITY_AND_PRODUCTION_READINESS.md`](docs/SECURITY_AND_PRODUCTION_READINESS.md) for the production roadmap.
+- **Not production multi-tenant SaaS.** LedgerLens now has demo session context, actor-aware audit events, and business-scoped workflow tables, but it is still not production authentication or production tenant isolation.
+See [`docs/AUTH_TENANT_PHASE_2_REVIEW.md`](docs/AUTH_TENANT_PHASE_2_REVIEW.md) and [`docs/TENANT_BOUNDARY_AND_DATA_PROTECTION_REVIEW.md`](docs/TENANT_BOUNDARY_AND_DATA_PROTECTION_REVIEW.md).
 - **Not a substitute for a CPA.** "Verified" here is procedural (a defensible authority signed off on the row), not substantive (a CPA confirmed the books).
 - **Not safe for real bank data uploads.** The public demo is intended for synthetic / sample CSVs only.
 The `/transactions/import` page warns explicitly.

 ## Public demo warning

-> **The public demo runs on synthetic sample data and has no authentication, no tenant isolation, and no PII redaction.**
+> **The public demo runs on synthetic sample data with demo-only session context, not production authentication.**
 >
-> Do not upload real bank statements, customer information, employee information, account numbers, or sensitive financial data.
+> LedgerLens now business-scopes core workflow rows and redacts obvious sensitive values from audit/log payloads, but this is still a portfolio demo — not production tenant isolation, not a compliance product, and not a safe place for real bank statements, customer information, employee information, account numbers, payroll data, or sensitive financial data.
 Use the bundled sample CSV or invented data only.

 ## Sample data disclaimer